aknik/card-sharing/README.md

 Currently i'm checking how some satellite demuxing works, and i was too lazy to copy C-Lines from free servers every day I wanted to play with it.

-The fun thing around this is that i don't ever have time to watch TV. :+1:
+The fun thing around this is that i don't even have time to watch TV. :+1:

 ### Contributing